Frequently Asked Questions

 I'm looking at a home with a fireplace, can you do the inspection?

 Short answer, no. Only Inspectors that have the W.E.T.T. certification can inspect fireplaces, we can still inspect the rest of the property though.
 This is important for your potential home's insurance.
-We can certainly recommend an inspector or point you in the right direction.
+We can certainly recommend an inspector or point you in the right direction as this certification also requires many more hours of installations and servicing that we have in order to qualify.

 How long does the average inspection take?